browserstack/python-appium-app-browserstack/README.md

 2. #### Configure and run tests

-    - Open file android/BrowserStackAndroid.py for android tests or ios/BrowserStackIOS.py for iOS tests
+    - Open file android/BrowserStackAndroid.py to run android tests or ios/BrowserStackIOS.py to run iOS tests

-    - Update BrowserStack credentials - userName & accessKey (Find  your BrowserStack credentials [here](https://www.browserstack.com/accounts/settings)
+    - Update BrowserStack credentials - userName & accessKey (Find  your BrowserStack credentials [here](https://www.browserstack.com/accounts/settings))

     - Update the desired_caps "app" capability with app_url (bs://\<hashed-app-id>) received in upload app API response

-    - If you have uploaded your app instead of sample app, update the tests in the file accordingly
+    - If you have uploaded your app instead of BrowserStack sample app, update the tests accordingly

     - Run tests with following command